-Mundane or contemporary settings (we are puffy shirt people thank you very much).
+Mundane settings.
 Slipstream.
 Excessive splatter.
 Precious little things being twee.
 Horror based in domestic violence or sexual perversion.
 Futuristic settings that do not have an appropriate level of technology to a retro-futurist genre.
 Space opera.
 Stories that are thinly veiled platforms for your pedantry.
 Stories that feel like they are part of a larger body of work.

-At present time we are offering a penny and a half for original fiction and a penny a word for reprints.
-We know, these are not pro rates.
-Someday…
+For the 2017 reading season we will be offering 3 cents a word for original fiction and a penny a word for reprints.

 How do I get paid?